Fellow (A), College Lecturer, Director of Studies

 - Director of Studies in Modern & Medieval Languages (Parts IB & II)

-- University Senior Lecturer in German at the Faculty of Modern and Medieval Languages
+- University Associate Professor at the Faculty of Modern & Medieval Languages

-Dr Sheila Watts is a historical linguist, specialising in linguistic change in Germanic languages.
+Dr Sheila Watts is a historical linguist, specialising in language variation and change in the Germanic language family.